Building and Deploying Applications

 Check each of the points below:

-- Make sure your application runs correctly on your local machine.
+- Your application runs correctly on your local machine.

-- Make sure you placed the application code in the archive, not a folder containing it.
+- You placed the application code in the archive, not a folder containing it.

-- Make sure there are no spaces in your file and folder names.
+- There are no spaces in your file and folder names.

-- Verify that you closely followed the instructions on the first step (archive upload).
+- You closely followed the instructions on the first step (archive upload).

-- Check that you have funds in your balance in the Balance section.
+- You have funds in your balance in the Balance section.

-- Check for errors in the Logs tab on the application page.
+- There are no errors in the Logs tab on the application page.

 - Try restarting the application by clicking the "Restart" button in the "General" tab on the application page.